 Living with Your Soldier During AIT

-Most longer AIT schools give more freedom after passing a certain part of the training.
-While he may not be able to live with you in the beginning, it will likely eventually happen, and at the very least, he can spend any time off he has (nights, weekends) with you.
+Answer: Most longer AIT schools give more freedom after passing a certain part of the training.
+While he may not be able to live with you in the beginning, it will likely eventually happen.
+At the very least, he can spend any time off he has (nights, weekends) with you.

 I will open this up to others to share their stories, as my husband’s AIT was short.